Stockton Fun Facts

 - Webster M. Slaughter - NFL Wide Receiver

-- Alex Spanos - Billionaire Real Estate Developer; Owner of the San Diego Chargers
+- Alex Spanos - Billionaire Real Estate Developer; Former owner of the San Diego Chargers

 - Amos Alonzo Stagg - Football Coach

 - Nick and Nate Diaz - Mixed Martial Artists

 - American Graffiti II